 Tucked away on the 6th floor of McCardell Bicentennial Hall, there is a fantastic greenhouse filled with wonders for teaching purposes and student & faculty research.
 A table for anything from reading to letter writing makes it a great nook any time of year!

 Want some new clothes or perhaps even electronics for under $10?
 Under $5?
 How about free?
 Middlebury is great at upcycling!
-Option 1: the Recycling Center.
-In addition to their incredible recycling, they also operate a re-use trailer where you can shop amongst reusable items other students and staff have recycled!
-Option 2: The Trunk, the student run thrift shop on campus.
+In addition to their incredible recycling, the Recycling Center also operates a re-use trailer where you can shop reusable items other students and staff have recycled.

 4. Hikes, Walks & Runs Around Town